-LHRH analogues
+LHRH agonists

 This is short for Luteinising Hormone-Releasing Hormone.
 These drugs can decrease the amount of testosterone produced by the testicles as effectively as surgical removal.
-Two common examples of these drugs are zoladex (goserelin) administered by the injection of a slowly dissolving pellet either monthly or three monthly.
-The other is prostap (leuprorelin) administered in liquid form.
+Two common examples of these drugs are zoladex (goserelin) and prostap (leuprorelin) both administered by injection, either monthly or three monthly.

-Less common is decapeptyl or gonapeptyl (triptorelin).
-This is another drug that can be used, especially in cases of aggressive advanced prostate cancer.
-This is adminstered in 1, 3 or 6 monthy injections.
+Less common is decapeptyl and gonapeptyl (triptorelin).
+These are other drugs that can be used, especially in cases of aggressive advanced prostate cancer.
+They are adminstered in 1, 3 or 6 monthy injections.

-When first administered, all of these drugs cause an initial surge of testosterone, often called tumour flare, which is counteracted by a short course of anti-androgen tablets shortly before and after the first injection normally Bicalutamide is used.
+When first administered, all of these drugs cause an initial surge of testosterone, overloading the pituitary gland causing it to shut down production of testosterone, often tumour flares occur, this is counteracted by a short course of anti-androgen tablets normally Bicalutamide is used.